Jesterboxboy/ema_scraper/README.md

 compare the implied database structure to the previous version, and create a database migration file to update the database from the previous version to a new version that satisfies `models.py`.
-So you can change the database structure just by changing the code in `models.py` and running `alembic --autogenerate`.
+So you can change the database structure just by changing the code in `models.py` and running `alembic revision --autogenerate`.

-The first time you run `alembic --autogenerate` you will need to edit the migration file that this creates in `migrations/versions`.
+The first time you run `alembic revision --autogenerate` you will subsequently need to edit the migration file that this creates in `migrations/versions`.
 You must remove the `metadata=MetaData(),` clause from the `ruleset` line (this is a known alembic bug, and this is the far-from-satisfactory workaround)